argonatorUberTF/Uber-Team-Fortress/README.md

 Medic gets an upgrade of the super nailgun with lava nails.
 More damage per nail fired.
 Medics can drop caltrops with impulse 121 or the needler with drop1.

 Heavy Weapons Guy can spool up assault cannon a bit faster, and uses less ammo per shot on 20mm mode.
+The HWGUY got tungsten slugs and shotgun pellets for his higher pressured "sasha".

 It packs a heftier punch and 20mm range has been extended.
 New slugs and higher pressure guns are a thing now.